Jason Brickman

-Jason Alexander Brickman (born November 19, 1991) is a Filipino-American basketball player for the Kaohsiung Aquas of the T1 League.
+Jason Alexander Brickman (born November 19, 1991) is a Filipino-American basketball player for the Abra Solid North Weavers of the Maharlika Pilipinas Basketball League (MPBL).
 He completed his college career for the Long Island University Blackbirds after the 2013–14 season.
 Brickman was considered one of the best passers in the nation according to ESPN analyst Jay Bilas.
 Of Brickman, Bilas said "He really understands angles very well.
 He gets the ball to (LIU's) best players, and he does a really nice job of managing the game.
 An excellent passer."
 Brickman led NCAA Division I in assists per game as a junior with an 8.52 average, then repeated in 2013–14 with a 10.00 per game average.
 He is one of only four players in Division I history to record 1,000 assists.

 High school career

 Brickman played prep basketball at Tom C. Clark High School in San Antonio, Texas.
 In his senior season he led Clark to a District 28-5A championship behind the strength of a 29–7 record.
 He was named the district's most valuable player, earned first team all-district honors and also earned Class 5A All-State honors from the Texas Association of Basketball Coaches.